peymanrah/SCI-ARC/RLAN_Paper.md

 **Interpretation**: $\mathbf{c}_t[k]$ is the **soft count** of color $k$ within the attended region.

-### 6.3 Spatial Broadcasting
+### 7.3 Spatial Broadcasting

-To make counts available to the spatial solver, we broadcast:
+To make counts available to the spatial solver, the counts are broadcast:

 $$C_{broadcast} = \mathbf{c}_t \otimes \mathbf{1}_{H \times W} \in \mathbb{R}^{H \times W \times C}$$

 Every pixel now "knows" the global color statistics.

-### 6.4 ARC Example: Majority Color Fill
+### 7.4 ARC Example: Majority Color Fill

 **Task 0b148d64** (from ARC): Fill the enclosed region with the majority color.